tomreitz/cs766-computer-vision-project/proposal.md

 Age estimation can be difficult and imprecise, as environmental and genetic factors affect aging rate and make perceived age vary greatly among individuals.
 Many studies use distances between facial landmarks for age estimation. [[2](https://www.researchgate.net/publication/228404297_Classification_of_Age_Groups_Based_on_Facial_Features)] used Sobel edge magnitude to extract wrinkle density and depth from face images for age estimation, but this work did not differentiate types of wrinkles in different parts of the face.
 Other recent work has focused on global methods including deep learning on face image sets.

+### Problem Importance and Interest

+This is an interesting area of research and development in computer vision applications, and has nearly become ubiquitous as one of the widely recognized potential future uses for the field.
+However some problems still persist in existing algorithms.
+While better and better facial recognition techniques there has been less focus on the automated qualitative potential for the use of computer vision processes.
+This is an interesting problem for us for a couple of reasons.
+One, it provides a project for us to research and develop which is widely accepted as a use for topic by the average uninitiated individual which makes our aims and goal easier to garner interest by the general public.
+Another reason this project is interesting, is because it provides an opportunity for us to explore exisiting techniques as well as trying out our own ideas in a manner that is easily measurable on improvement and usability.
+And lastly we feel that this project will be enjoyable to present as it allows us to talk about the aging process and show intermediate steps in our project pipeline.

 In this project, we focus on age estimation based on specific types of rhytides as they appear in different parts of faces:

 1. Forehead lines